pytest-dev/pytest/doc/en/how-to/capture-warnings.rst

       ...
     Failed: DID NOT WARN.
 No warnings of type ...UserWarning... was emitted...

-You can also call func:`pytest.warns` on a function or code string:
+You can also call :func:`pytest.warns` on a function or code string:

 .. code-block:: python